howardwong-db/GangliaExport/README.md

 This package provides an alternative way to monitor Databricks cluster utilization using Ganglia Web Service on the driver node of each cluster.
 The Ganglia metrics can be exported to any Spark datasource format which can be used to analyze cluster usage.

-* Metrics can are saved in low cost cloud storage in any Spark format and use any Spark tools like SQL Analytics to monitor performance
+* Metrics can be saved in cloud storage in any Spark supported format including Delta and use tools like DB SQL to monitor performance
 * No other monitoring dependencies which reduces complexity
 * Job optimization for automated job clusters